School Supplies

 Backpack or Bag

 No matter how you study, you’re probably going to need a solid backpack or bag to bring all your supplies to class.
 The size and type of bag that’s right for you will vary depending on your study strategy and learning style.
-If you’re planning to just bring a tablet for note taking you can select a small and compact bag.
-However, if you are bringing every one of your notebooks/textbooks in, you will need a heavy duty backpack with industrial straps.
-Regardless of your pick, we recommend a bag or backpack that is comfortable and functional so that it’s easy to stay organized and your walks to class don’t ruin your posture.
+If you’re planning to just bring a tablet for note taking you can select a small compact bag.
+However, if you are bringing every one of your notebooks/textbooks in, you will need a heavy-duty backpack with industrial straps.
+Regardless of your pick, we recommend a bag or backpack that fulfills these requirements:

 Other Organizational Materials